-2.3.2 Treasury bond issuance from 2017 onwards
+2.3.2 Treasury bond issuance from 2018 onwards

-The National Budget for 2016 provided for issuance of ISK 50 bn, but the according to the Quarterly Government Debt Management Prospect for Q4/2015, it was decided to increase Treasury bond issuance to a total of ISK 65 bn for the year.
+According to the National Budget, issuance for 2017 was estimated at ISK 45 bn.
 An example of Treasury bond issuance in coming years is shown in Table 3.
 It should be noted that the table is only for illustrative purposes, and actual issuance plans may be subject to change.
 The table includes Treasury securities already issued, with the identifier codes of the series concerned.
-The identifier RB 16 1013 means that the bond is a nominal bond maturing on 13 October 2016.
+The identifier RB 17 0206 means that the bond is a nominal bond maturing on 6 February 2017.
 For Treasury bonds that have not yet been issued, the first number indicates the maturity year and the second number indicates the length of the bond; i.e., two-, five-, or ten-year benchmark series.
 The shaded cells show when the series are open.
 Issuance in series with other maturities will be irregular, depending on the Treasury's financing need and investor demand.